-The Children Act 1989/2004 defines a child as a person under eighteen for most purposes.
+The Children's Act 1989/2004 defines a child as those under 18 years of age.

-Vulnerable Adult or Adults
+Vulnerable Adult/s

-The Protection of Vulnerable Adults Scheme (PoVA 2004) defines a vulnerable adult as a person aged 18 or over who has a condition of the following type:
+The Protection of Vulnerable Adults Scheme, 2004 defines a vulnerable adult as a person aged 18 or over who has a condition as detailed below:

-- A substantial learning or physical disability; - A physical or mental illness or mental disorder, chronic or otherwise, including addiction to alcohol or drugs; - A significant reduction in physical or mental capacity.
+- A substantial learning or physical disability - A physical or mental illness or mental disorder, chronic or otherwise, including addiction to alcohol or drugs. - A significant reduction in physical or mental capacity

-Rebus Training also recognises that an adult may not have any of these disorders but may still be vulnerable to radicalisation.
+Rebus Training LTD also recognises that an adult may not have any of the above but other susceptibilities to radicalisation.